July 11, 2018

 by Simon Reichley

-Only July 3rd, Barnes and Noble fired its CEO, Demos Parneros, ending the former paper clip salesman’s fourteen-month stint as top boss at the last major book retail chain in the United States.
+Only July 3rd, Barnes and Noble fired its CEO, Demos Parneros, ending his fourteen-month stint as top boss at the last major book retail chain in the United States.
 In a press release, B&N cited “violations of the Company’s policies,” but declined to provide any more specific information.
 They also announced that Parneros would not be receiving any severance — a surprising move, considering they paid Ron “Poor Fit” Boire $4.8 million dollars to clean out his desk in 2016.

 During Parneros’s time at B&N, the company’s stock value dropped by a third and they lost $125 million dollars.
 Parneros did his best to spin this apparently very fucked-up situation as the first phase of a much-needed strategic overhaul, but it seems like that might not have been the most selling pitch.
 That said, unless Barnes and Nobel—or Parneros himself—decides to release more information on the details of these “violations,” we won’t be able to say for sure what role the company’s troubling financials played in the board’s decision to part ways with their fourth CEO in as many years.